Cano707/Auto-ISCSI/README.md

 # Auto-ISCSI

-*Auto-ISCSI* provides the possbility to add systemd service, which automounts iscsi drives to mount points matching the names of the drives.
+*Auto-ISCSI* provides the possbility to add a systemd service, which automounts iscsi drives to mount points matching the names of the drives.

 *NOTE:* It is not supposed to look pretty but work, since life is to short.